 Regular and special meetings

-The Staff Alliance shall meet a minimum of two times per year.
-At least once per year, all governance group spokespersons shall meet with the president of the university to identify system issues and plan for the coming year.
-Special Staff Alliance meetings may be called by the board of regents, the UA president, the spokesperson of the Staff Alliance, or on petition of one-third of the Staff Alliance membership.
+The Staff Alliance shall meet a minimum of six times per year.
+At least once per year, all governance group spokespersons shall meet with the UA president of the university to identify system issues and plan for the coming year.
+Special Staff Alliance meetings may be called by the UA Board of Regents, the UA president, the spokesperson of the Staff Alliance, or on petition of one-third of the Staff Alliance membership.

 Voting

-Voting shall be by simple majority of the full voting membership to include at least one member from each MAU.
+Voting shall be by simple majority of the full voting membership to include at least one member from each university.
 Amendments to the constitutions or bylaws affecting membership rights shall require a consensus with no negative votes.

 Open Meetings